-As of autumn 2019, it's also offered with a four-wheel drive model and a bigger 12kWh battery pack that extends the official electric range to as much as 41 miles.
-We're yet to drive this updated version, but watch this space for a full review.
+As of autumn 2019, the 530e is offered with four-wheel drive and a bigger 12kWh battery pack.
+We've yet to drive this updated version, but watch this space for a full review.

 BMW 530e range, MPG & CO2

-The BMW 530e’s official pure-electric range of 29 miles is roughly on a par with most rival plug-in hybrids such as the Volvo XC60 T8.
-In real-world use, you’ll more likely see about 20 miles, especially if you venture onto the motorway, although it’s worth mentioning that – like most plug-in hybrids – the BMW offers the option of holding the car’s battery charge until you want to use it.
+The BMW 530e’s official pure-electric range of 30-35 miles is roughly on a par with most rival plug-in hybrids.
+In real-world use, you’ll more likely see about 25 miles, especially if you venture onto the motorway, although it’s worth mentioning that – like most plug-in hybrids – the BMW offers the option of holding the car’s battery charge until you want to use it.

 It’s a good idea to do this on faster roads, when the petrol engine will return its best economy.
 You can then fall back on the pure-electric ‘Max eDrive’ mode for about-town driving, when petrol consumption will go up if you have the normal combustion engine running, since any combustion engine suffers worse economy in stop-start traffic.